Stafford's Perry Hotel

 👻

-The Ghost Story
+The Full Story

 A second, more disturbing spectral figure has also been reported at the Perry Hotel.
 Guests have encountered a tall, headless man wearing a black cloak, a figure whose appearance has terrified those who stumble upon him in the hotel's hallways and public areas.
 During a seasonal ghost tour of the Perry Hotel, a tourist allegedly captured a photograph of the headless figure, who appeared to be dressed in the cloak and attire of a stagecoach driver from the mid-1800s, predating the hotel itself and suggesting that the ground may have been haunted before the building was ever constructed.

-Paranormal investigators who have stayed at the hotel have reported detecting high levels of electromagnetic energy in specific rooms and hallways, and have captured images of strange mists and orbs in photographs taken throughout the building.
+Paranormal investigators who've stayed at the hotel have reported detecting high levels of electromagnetic energy in specific rooms and hallways, and have captured images of strange mists and orbs in photographs taken throughout the building.
 Stafford's Hospitality purchased the Perry Hotel in 1989 and has maintained the property as a historic boutique hotel.
 The Little Traverse History Museum has documented the Perry Hotel's history, and the hotel is included on multiple lists of Michigan's haunted accommodations.
 For guests who book the rooms nearest the library, Doris may rearrange their reading material during the night.

 Researched from 2 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.